 Save time and money

 From payroll to handling local regulations, an employer of record saves you time by handling all the bureaucracy on your behalf.
-By removing the need to set up a local entity in the location your employees are based in, EORs can save businesses thousands of dollars.
-It also frees companies from having to invest money into hiring internal teams to manage administrative functions ranging from finance to legal procedures.
+By removing the need to set up a local entity in the host country your employees are based in, EORs can save business owners thousands of dollars.
+It also frees companies from having to invest money into hiring internal teams to manage administrative functions ranging from finance to legal procedures surrounding local employment law.

 Remote working challenges and how EOR can solve them